Dan-megabyte/TeleportationRunes/README.md

 ```

 ## Installation
-Place `TeleportationRunes.jar` in your plugins folder, and restart your server.
+Place `TeleportationRunesFolia.jar` in your plugins folder, and restart your server.

 ## In-Game Usage